TL;DR

 Over-investing in sentiment, under-investing in themes.
 Sentiment tells you the temperature.
 Themes tell you why.
 A team that knows "sentiment dropped 12% this month" but can't say what's driving it has a broken feedback analytics process.
 The operational value lives in thematic and entity-level analysis.
 Sentiment is the alert.
 Themes are the diagnosis.

 Not training the model on your vocabulary.
 Generic AI models don't know that "OTP" means one-time password, that "BR-3" is your branch in Bangalore, or that "the app crashes when I scan" refers to your QR code feature.
 Without custom training, these signals get miscategorized or missed entirely.
-Invest the 2-4 weeks of model training: the accuracy difference is substantial.
+Invest the 2-4 weeks of model training.
+The accuracy difference is substantial.

 How Zonka Feedback Puts AI Customer Feedback Analysis Into Practice

-When a response comes in flagged as high urgency with negative sentiment, the system can auto-create a support ticket, send a Slack alert to the account owner, and trigger a follow-up workflow.
-The loop closes without anyone needing to manually triage the feedback queue.
+Wondering how this changes day-to-day operations?
+AI agents in Zonka don't wait for someone to open a dashboard.
+They monitor feedback continuously and surface signals to the right person based on their role.
+When a response comes in flagged as high urgency, the system auto-creates a ticket, sends a Slack alert to the account owner, and triggers a follow-up workflow.
+The loop closes without anyone manually triaging the feedback queue.